gandhi56/rust-invaders/README.md

 ## Overview

-The classic invaders games implemented in Rust using the bevy game engine, following Jeremy Chone's tutorial at https://www.youtube.com/watch?v=j7qHwb7geIM.
+The classic invaders game implemented in Rust using the bevy game engine, following Jeremy Chone's tutorial at https://www.youtube.com/watch?v=j7qHwb7geIM.

 ## Build and run